rinx/word2vecjson/README.md

 Word2Vec JSON
 ==================

+This repository is fork of [turbomaze/word2vecjson](https://github.com/turbomaze/word2vecjson).

+added JSONized data in `data` directory.

+---

 [Word2vec](https://code.google.com/p/word2vec/) represents words as vectors whose components encompass what the words mean.
 Algebraic operations on those vectors, like "king" - "man" + "woman", yield intuitively correct results, like "queen".
 This project provides the word vectors for the 1000, 5000, 10000, and 25000 most common English words in JSON.

 Demo at http://turbomaze.github.io/word2vecjson/.